-What are domestic violence charges?
+What are Domestic violence charges in Washington?

 Anything that causes physical, emotional, or sexual harm to an intimate partner or family, or household member can be regarded as domestic violence.
 An intimate partner can include a roommate, girlfriend, boyfriend, husband, wife, or basically anyone that you might be living or having an intimate relationship with.
 It can also include a former intimate partner as well, such as an ex-girlfriend or ex-spouse.